I was listening to my buddy Joe on the Man Meat BBQ podcast the other day and heard an intriguing idea.

 Same flavor, smokiness, moisture.

-There still might be something to pursue in the whole mayo and ribs idea.
+There still might be something to pursue in the whole mayo and ribs idea and these ribs were a nice change of pace from the usual 2-2-1 smoked baby backs.
 I will let others explore those possibilities.

-All in all it made for a nice day playing with my Weber kettle and eating ribs.
+All in all this mayo experiment made for a nice day playing with my Weber kettle and eating ribs.

 I learned a little something along the way.